reuk/wayverb/docs_source/theory.md

 possible [@christensen_new_2005; @durany_analytical_2015], but there is no single definitive model to describe physically-accurate scattering.

-![Lambert scattering.
-Scattered intensity is independent of incident angle.](images/lambert){#fig:lambert}
+![Lambert scattering is used to model ideally-diffusing surfaces, for which scattered intensity is independent of incident angle.](images/lambert){#fig:lambert}

 ## Impulse Response Metrics